|

 Halle Berger

-PhD Student MS - 2020 - Oceanography - UConn; BS - 2018 - Marine Biology - Northeastern University Halle is co-advised by Prof. Samantha Siedlecki and recently completed her MS assessing the climate change vulnerability of Dungeness crab.
-Her PhD will focus on the social and ecological vulnerability the Atlantic sea scallop fishery.
-Halle was a 2021 Knauss Marine Policy Fellow. halle.berger@uconn.edu |
+PhD Candidate Knauss Marine Policy Fellow - 2021 - NOAA MS - 2020 - Oceanography - UConn BS - 2018 - Marine Biology - Northeastern University Halle completed her MS at UConn assessing the climate change vulnerability of Dungeness crab.
+Her PhD is using a multidisciplinary approach to understand the resilience of the Atlantic sea scallop fishery to ocean acidification and warming.
+Halle is co-advised by Dr. Samantha Siedlecki. [email protected] |

 Riley Pena

-PhD Student MA - 2020 - Biology (Ecology & Evolution) - Stony Brook University BS - 2019 - Marine Biology, Ecosystems & Human Impact - Stony Brook University Riley joins us from Stony Brook, where he completed his Masters' studying the cost of sexually selected traits and thermal stress in fiddler crabs.
-For his PhD, Riley is interested in examining the impacts of climate change on benthic communities. riley.pena@uconn.edu |
+PhD Student MA - 2020 - Biology (Ecology & Evolution) - Stony Brook University BS - 2019 - Marine Biology, Ecosystems & Human Impact - Stony Brook University Riley joined the Matassa Lab in 2021 after completing his Masters' at Stony Brook University, studying the cost of sexually selected traits and thermal stress in fiddler crabs.
+During his PhD, Riley has been focusing on how climate change stressors and shifting species distributions may alter predator-prey interactions in benthic communities across the Northwest Atlantic. [email protected] |